 How to run your business successfully in the Netherlands

 Ranked 4th in the world by Forbes’ “Best Countries for Business”, the Netherlands is truly a world-class business destination.
 The strategic location of the Netherlands on Europe’s doorstep provides the perfect steppingstone to the European market.
 So, it is definitely worth keeping an eye on the Dutch market or even expanding into the Netherlands.
-We give you the necessary knowledge about the Dutch market and useful tips on how to successfully expand.
+We will give you the necessary knowledge about the Dutch market and useful tips on how to successfully expand.

-9 reasons why you absolutely must expand into the Dutch market!
+9 reasons why you must absolutely expand into the Dutch market!

 1. Dutch company structure

 People in the Netherlands are generally well educated and often multilingual.
 Add to this the excellent logistics and technology infrastructure and it’s no wonder that so many multinationals – from small and medium–sized enterprises to the leading Fortune 500 companies – have chosen the Netherlands as their gateway to Europe.

 Strategically located on Europe’s doorstep, the Netherlands offers access to 95% of the most lucrative consumer markets in Europe within 24 hours from Amsterdam or Rotterdam.